-There are approximately 800 Mountain Gorillas remaining in the world, located in Virunga National Park and Bwindi National Park in Uganda.
+There are approximately 800 Mountain Gorillas remaining in the world, located in two separate locations: The Virunga range on the borders of the Democratic Republic of Congo (DRC), Rwanda and Uganda, and the Bwindi Impenetrable National Park in Uganda.

 Happy Hollow Staff, with our nonprofit partner Happy Hollow Foundation, is committed to providing support for these Rangers.

-Over the last seven years, through various fundraisers, we have:
+Over the last several years, through various fundraisers, we have: